Seokyoung-Hwang-AI/Image-Classification-Transfer-Learning/README.md

 * **Optimization**: Utilizing the **Adam optimizer** with a dynamic learning rate strategy ensured steady convergence during the fine-tuning phase.

 ---
-## 🎓 Project Background
-This project was developed as a mid-term assignment for the **Department of AI at Korea National Open University (KNOU)** in April 2025.

-*Acknowledgment: Technical documentation and code optimization for this project were supported by Google Gemini.*
+**Acknowledgment:** Technical documentation, English terminology refactoring, and code optimization for this project were supported by **Google Gemini**.